hibriansun/LinuxC/multithreading/multithreading.md

 **What is race condition?**

+Briefly Def:

+* a timing dependent error involving shared state

+  ​	It depends on how threads are scheduled.

+(Hard to detect)

 **Defined by Wikipedia**

 A race condition arises in software when a computer program, to operate properly, depends on the sequence or timing of the program's [processes](https://en.wikipedia.org/wiki/Process_(computing)) or [threads](https://en.wikipedia.org/wiki/Thread_(computing)).
 Critical(临界的) race conditions cause invalid execution and [software bugs](https://en.wikipedia.org/wiki/Software_bug).
 Critical race conditions often happen **when the processes or threads depend on some shared state.** Operations upon shared states are done(解决) in [critical sections](https://en.wikipedia.org/wiki/Critical_section)(临界区段*) that must be [mutually exclusive](https://en.wikipedia.org/wiki/Mutual_exclusion).（加锁） Failure to obey this rule can corrupt(破坏) the shared state.